Streamlinelv/cartbounty/readme.txt

 = How to prevent bots from leaving ghost carts? =

-If you have noticed unusual amounts of multiple new ghost carts being left almost in the same time, from one country and consisting of a single product, it might be that they are left by bots who are visiting your store.
+If you have noticed unusual amounts of multiple new ghost carts being left almost at the same time, from one country and consisting of a single product, it might be that they are left by bots who are visiting your store.

 Bots can be divided into two groups – good ones and bad ones.